-Under the terms of the agreement, the Company may be required to make Harvard Success Payments up to an aggregate of \$175.0 million, payable in cash, based on increases in the fair value of the Company's common stock.
-The potential success payments are based on multiples of increased value ranging from 5x to 40x, based on a comparison of the fair market value of the Company's common stock relative to the original issuance price of \$4.00 per share at pre-determined valuation measurement dates which include: the one year anniversary of the IPO and periodically thereafter, a merger, an asset sale, the sale of the majority of the shares held by the Company's Series A convertible preferred stockholders, and the last day of the term of the success payments.
+Under the terms of the agreement, the Company may be required to make success payments to Harvard up to an aggregate of \$175.0 million, payable in cash, based on increases in the fair value of the Company's common stock (Harvard Success Payments).
+The potential Harvard Success Payments are based on multiples of increased value ranging from 5x to 40x, based on a comparison of the fair market value of the Company's common stock relative to the original issuance price of \$4.00 per share at pre-determined valuation measurement dates which include: the one year anniversary of the IPO and periodically thereafter, the date of the consummation of a merger, an asset sale, or the sale of the majority of the shares held by the Company's Series A convertible preferred stockholders, and the last day of the term of the Harvard Success Payments.
 The first Harvard valuation measurement date is expected to occur in February 2022, one year from the IPO.
-The aggregate amount of the Harvard Success Payments does not exceed an aggregate of \$175.0 million, which would only occur upon a 40x increase in value.
+The aggregate amount of the Harvard Success Payments does not exceed an aggregate of \$175.0 million, which would only occur upon a 40x increase in the fair value of the Company's common stock.
 If a higher success payment tier is first met at the same time a lower tier is first met, both tiers will be owed.
-Any previous success payments made to Harvard are credited against the success payment owed as of any valuation measurement date so that Harvard does not receive multiple success payments in connection with the same threshold.
-The Harvard Success Payments can be achieved over a maximum of 12 years from the effective date of the agreement.
-The following table summarizes the potential success payments and common stock price required for payment:
+Any previous success payments made to Harvard would be credited against the success payment owed as of any valuation measurement date so that Harvard does not receive multiple success payments in connection with the same threshold.
+The Harvard Success Payments and common stock price required for payment: